mcabbott/TensorCast.jl/README.md

 @shape A[i][j] == B[j,i]       # create views A = collect(eachcol(B))
 ```

-Only for `=` is it necessary to name the output.
-And you can combine these operations, to the following extent:
+You only need to name the output if you are writing into it, with `=`.
+You may also combine these basic operations:

 ```julia
 A = @shape [(i,j)] := B[j][i]  # vcat a vector of vectors